kohesive/injekt/README.md

             MyApp().run()
         }

-        // the InjektModule() will call me back here on a method I override.
+        // the Injekt system will call me back here on a method I override.
 And all my functions for registration are
-        // easy to find on the receiver class override fun InjektRegistrar.registerInjektables() {
+        // easy to find on the receiver class override fun InjektRegistrar.registerInjectables() {
             // let's setup my logger first
             addLoggerFactory<Logger>({ byName -> LoggerFactory.getLogger(byName) }, { byClass -> LoggerFactory.getLogger(byClass) })